How to Present Machine Learning Algorithms in PowerPoint

 • Data understanding phase – set of data collection, exploration, and analysis activities, to get insights into data characteristics

-• Data Preparation phase – further work with data to prepare it for the data modeling phase.
+• Data preparation phase – further work with data to prepare it for the data modeling phase.
 Includes data cleaning, transformation, and integration

 • Modeling phase – application of Machine Learning Algorithms to develop an AI model